 Ready to get started?
 Let’s go!

-In the NCLEX, there’s knowledge that really counts, and then there’s the superfluous rest.
+We're going to tell you what that is, but the point to remember here is that when it comes to the NCLEX, there’s knowledge that really counts, and then there’s the superfluous rest.
 If you dedicate most of your time to studying those vital portions, you’ll do just fine.
-But if you get overwhelmed and rush around trying to memorize every single fact in that bible-sized study manual, you’ll put yourself on the fast track to burnout.
+But if you get overwhelmed and rush around trying to memorize every single fact in that bible-sized study manual, you’ll put yourself on the fast track to burnout!

 The NCLEX test plan is broken up into these sections: